mathias-ws/prog2005-assignment1/README.md

     /unisearcher/v1/diag

 ## Uniinfo
+The uniinfo endpoint can be used to find information about a university with some country information.
+You can search for all universities within a given country, just for the name or for both.

+### Request
 The uniinfo endpoint can be used either based on university name or country name or both.

+####Parameters:
+`name` is the English name of the university, it can be partial or complete.

+`country` is the country the university is in.
+The complete english name must be provided.

+Example search:

+    unisearcher/v1/uniinfo/?name=Molde&country=norway
+    unisearcher/v1/uniinfo/?name=Norwegian%20University%20of%20Science%20and%20Technology
+    unisearcher/v1/uniinfo/?country=norway

 ### Response
 A response will have the content type set to `application/json`.